humaon/contact-form/README.md

-A simple contact form laravel package to send email to the admin and save into the database ...
+##A simple contact form laravel package to send email to the admin and save into the database

 #Install the package
+...
 $ compser require humaon/contact
+...

 #After installing the package run this command
+...
 $ php artisan migrate
+...
+#
+...
 Then run this command $ php artisan vendor:publish --provider="Humaon\Contact\ContactServiceProvider"

+...
+#
 Then hit the route {base_url}/contact

 ...